Type 2 Diabetes Guide

 Diabetes and Depression - Recognizing the Symptoms

 People with diabetes often exhibit signs of depression.
-The link between is unclear, but together they are increased cause for concern: depression makes it difficult for people to take care of themselves, and in diabetics, self-care is particularly important to keep blood glucose levels under control.
+The link between is unclear, but together they are increased cause for concern: depression makes it difficult for people to take care of themselves, and in diabetics, is particularly important to keep blood glucose levels under control.

 Signs or symptoms of depression in diabetics can include: